Food Chain (Adventure Time)

 "Food Chain" is the seventh episode of the sixth season of the American animated television series Adventure Time.
 The episode was written, storyboarded, and directed by Japanese anime director Masaaki Yuasa in cooperation with creative director Eunyoung Choi, and guest stars Regular Show storyboard artist Minty Lewis as Erin the caterpillar.

 The series follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
 In this episode, Finn and Jake learn about the food chain after being turned into its different parts—small birds, big birds, bacteria, plants, and finally caterpillars—by Magic Man (voiced by Tom Kenny).
 As Finn and Jake journey along the food chain, they meet another character named Erin, whom Finn falls in love with and attempts to marry.
-The episode concludes with all the main characters singing a song about how the food chain works.
+The episode concludes with Finn and Princess Bubblegum (voiced by Hynden Walch) singing a song about how the food chain works.

 The episode was the second (following David OReilly's fifth season installment "A Glitch Is a Glitch") in the series to have been directed by someone not affiliated with the series.
 On the night that it aired, "Food Chain" was watched by a total of 1.97 million viewers.
 The episode received largely positive reviews from critics, and was nominated for both an Annie Award and an Annecy International Animated Film Festival Award.

 Plot

 While on a trip to the Candy Kingdom's Natural History Museum, Finn and Jake are turned into birds by Magic Man.
 The duo sing a version of Mozart's "Der Hölle Rache kocht in meinem Herzen".
 Finn and Jake soon land on nearby flowers and eat their fill of caterpillars, until Finn is turned into a larger, predatory bird.
 He tries to eat Jake, but crashes onto the ground and dies of starvation.
 Finn and Jake are then turned into thousands of bacteria, and they consume the dead body.

 The two are promptly turned into plants, wherein they sing the song "We're Plants".
 Finn and Jake are turned into caterpillars, where Finn meets Erin (voiced by Minty Lewis).
 The two fall in love and get married, only for birds to disrupt the ceremony.
 Immediately, Finn and Jake awaken from their reverie back at the Natural History Museum.
-The ending dénouement features Finn, Jake, and Princess Bubblegum singing the titular song "Food Chain", which details how the food chain works.
+The ending dénouement features Finn and Princess Bubblegum singing the titular song "Food Chain", which details how the food chain works.